ballerina-platform/module-ballerina-email/email-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module contains functions to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.
+This package contains functions to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.

 ### Client

-This module supports the following three client types.
+This package supports the following three client types.

 - `email:SmtpClient` - The client, which supports sending an email using the SMTP protocol.
 - `email:PopClient` - The client, which supports receiving an email using the POP3 protocol.